malte0811/ControlEngineering/Design.md

    - Manual puncher
      - Used to create "binary" tapes
      - Item with UI
-     - Either direct binary or color+on/off
+     - Either direct binary or color+intensity
  - Sequencer
    - Accepts an RS interface connector
    - Reads tape one char at a time
-   - 4 bits color, one bit on/off
+   - 4 bits color, 4 bits intensity
    - Clock module (also used for logic boxes)
      - Determines when the tape advances/the LB steps
      - Swapped in-world, has its own UI as necessary